rhyneav/insta-tweet/README.md

 - Simply just highlight the text you want to Tweet out, right click, and select 'Tweet: textyouhavehighlighted...'.

 ### Todo
+- Add info to popup when clicking extension
 - Send Tweet directly to Twitter in the background rather than opening up new tab
 - Ability to Tweet images via right click
 - Utilize other forms of social media